sodadata/docs/soda-cl/recon.md

 # Reconciliation checks
 *Last modified on {% last_modified_at %}*

-Use a reconciliation check to validate that target data matches source data before and/or after migrating between data sources.<br />
+Use a reconciliation check to validate that target data matches source data before and/or after migrating between data sources.
-*Not supported in Soda Core*

 For example, if you must migrate data from a MySQL data source to a Snowflake data source, you can use reconciliation checks to make sure the MySQL data appears intact in Snowflake in staging before conducting the migration in production.